Hiswe/hiswe.github.io/source/_posts/10-vue-the-webby-framework.md

 </script>
 ```

-You won't need to take care about bindings or `this` in your template.
+You won't need to take care about bindings or `this` in your template, Vue will do it for you 😮
-Also **I like how the framework let us update the state in a simple way.**
+And they make **updating the state as simple as assigning a value** 😲 The one thing we have done since ever 🤤

 It may looks like more code to write, but I found it more obvious to read:
 Need a computed property? write this in the `computed` key of your component